 Two-ply game: max for me, min for the opponent.
+What is the best action a?

 One move consists of two plies (half-moves).

 I'm the player that starts (state A) and want to decide what to play; actions/plies a_1 , a_2 , a_3 are the options.
 B, C, D are the possible outcomes of my moves (plies).
 Now the opponent is about to play.
 The numbers in terminal states denote my profit/utility.